francoisstock/PCBS_project/README.md

 Conclusion
 ======

-If I had more time:
+What I would have done if I had more time to work on this project:
- - Analysis of the data
+ - Run the experiment with a higher nTrials in order to collect some useful data.
+ - Analyse the data thus generated in order to determine whether there is indeed a difference between vertical and horizontal stimuli.

-I would describe myself as a beginner in programming before the beginning of the class.
-My only experience was coding an experiment with Matlab during a five-week internship last summer.
-So my first experience with Python was this class.
-In this class I learned, among other things, the basics of the Python language and some essential functions, how to define functions in Python, how to use Expyriment and Psychopy to expose stimuli in psychophysical experiments, how to format strings and how to output a data file with the data generated during an experiment.
+I conclude this report with some words about my programming experience and what I learned during this class.
+I was a beginner before the start of the class.
+My only predious experience was coding an experiment with Matlab during a five-week internship last summer.
+So my first experience with Python was for this class.
+In this class I learned, among other things, the basics of the Python language and how to use some of its most important modules and functions, how to define functions in Python, how to use Expyriment and Psychopy to expose stimuli in psychophysical experiments, how to format strings and how to output a data file with the data generated during an experiment.
 My suggestion for the future would be to give a grade (even one that counts for a very small percentage of the final mark) for some of the simple exercises that we did at the beginning of the class.
 Unfortunately, I think it is harder to motivate oneself to work for a class with no short-term goals when we have many other classes running at the same time which have regular assessment.

 Bibliography
 ========